 (3) The rules may state the objects of the co-operative.

-(4) The rules may incorporate any provision of the model rules.
+(4) The rules may adopt by reference all or any of the provisions of the model rules prescribed under section 101 as in force at a particular time.

 (5) The rules may provide for the co-operative to impose a fine, payable to the co-operative, on a member for an infringement of the rules.